dsem/ansible-workstation/roles/docker/README.md

 ## Manual Followup

-Open the docker application via Launchpad to bootstrap accept the terms and bootstrap the daemon
+Open the docker application via Launchpad to accept the terms and bootstrap the daemon